lsst-it/ittn-004/index.rst

 LSST as a project, and within the IT organization, is already using a number of different domains.
-We do not believe there is a top level requirement or constraint that all or even most of LSST's computing infrastructure needs to be arranged in a hierachy underneath a common domain.
+We do not believe there is a top level requirement or constraint that all or even most of LSST's computing infrastructure needs to be arranged in a hierarchy underneath a common domain.

 A non-exhaustive list of domains known to be currently in use by LSST: